HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 #### `rel=nofollow`, `ugc`, and `sponsored` attributes usage

-In September of 2019, [Google introduced attributes](https://webmasters.googleblog.com/2019/09/evolving-nofollow-new-ways-to-identify.html) that allow publishers to classify links as being sponsored or user generated content.
-These attributes are in addition to `rel=nofollow` which was previously [introduced in 2005](https://googleblog.blogspot.com/2005/01/preventing-comment-spam.html).
+In September of 2019, <a hreflang="en" href="https://webmasters.googleblog.com/2019/09/evolving-nofollow-new-ways-to-identify.html">Google introduced attributes</a> that allow publishers to classify links as being sponsored or user generated content.
+These attributes are in addition to `rel=nofollow` which was previously <a hreflang="en" href="https://googleblog.blogspot.com/2005/01/preventing-comment-spam.html">introduced in 2005</a>.
 The new attributes, `rel=ugc` and `rel=sponsored`, are meant to clarify or qualify the reason as to why these links are appearing on a given web page.

 Our review of pages indicates that 28.58% of pages include `rel=nofollow` attributes on desktop and 30.74% on mobile.
 However, `rel=ugc` and `rel=sponsored` adoption is quite low with less than 0.3% of pages (about 20,000) having either.
 Since these attributes don't add any more value to a publisher than `rel=nofollow`, it is reasonable to expect that the rate of adoption will continue to be slow.